-California, already known throughout the United States for its relatively strict gun laws, has recently updated their regulations to ban the sale or purchase of assault weapons.
+California, already known throughout the United States for its relatively strict gun laws, updated its regulations to ban the sale or purchase of assault weapons with a ban in 2018.
 However, it is still legal for gun enthusiasts to own an assault rifle if they purchased their weapon prior to the passing of the new gun restrictions.
-If you already owned an assault rifle and have registered it with the Department of Justice, you do not have to get rid of your assault rifle.
-If you have not yet registered it with the DOJ, the deadline for doing so is June 30, 2018.
-Any assault weapons that are unregistered after that date will be deemed illegal.
+There are limited exceptions for those who have been issued a special license to manufacture and sell assault weapons to approved law enforcement officers or agencies but selling guns without a license is illegal.

-What Is An ‘Assault Weapon?’
+What Is an ‘Assault Weapon?’

 - Semiautomatic, centerfire rifle that is fewer than 30 inches long.